Asters: Heroes Of The Fall Garden

 - Bluebird Smooth Aster (Aster laevis 'Bluebird') is one of the very best of our native Asters, providing a profusion of 1-inch violet-blue flowers held in clusters at the tips of the growing stems.
 Attractive blue-green foliage provides garden interest prior to the showy flowers.
 'Bluebird' was introduced by Dr. Richard Lightly of the Mt.
 Cuba Center Botanical Gardens where it was rated as the #1 performing Aster in their garden evaluation of the genus.

-- Purple Dome Aster (Aster novae-angliae 'Purple Dome')- This selection of New England aster is notable for its tidy, compact, mounding habit and luscious deep lavender-purple flowers.
+- Purple Dome New England Aster (Aster novae-angliae 'Purple Dome') This selection of New England Aster is notable for its tidy, compact, mounding habit and luscious deep lavender-purple flowers.
 Sometimes affected by mildew in humid climates, it has been a star in the arid western US where the foliage stays "clean and green."

 - Lady In Black Aster (Aster lateriflorus 'Lady in Black')- Grow this native perennial Aster for its very attractive purplish-black foliage and clouds of small rose-red centered white daisies.
 Blooming in late summer and early fall, 'Lady in Black' is an easy-to-grow perennial that thrives in a variety of soil and climatic conditions.
-The plant received a top 5-star rating in the Chicago Botanic Gardens extensive six year evaluation of the asters.
+The plant received a top 5-star rating in the Chicago Botanic Garden's extensive six-year evaluation of asters.